chapel-lang/chapel/doc/rst/language/spec/methods.rst

 procedures (:ref:`Chapter-Procedures`).
 The exception is the receiver :ref:`Method_receiver_and_this`.

-Primary or secondary methods can be called wherever an instance of the type is available.
-Tertiary methods are only available if the module which defines them has been imported or used in such a way that allows these methods to be called (see :ref:`Using_Modules` and :ref:`Importing_Modules`).
+A primary or secondary method is always visible when the receiver is of the type to which the method is bound or of a subtype of such type.
+Tertiary methods are only visible if the module which defines them has been imported or used in such a way that allows these methods to be called (see :ref:`Using_Modules` and :ref:`Importing_Modules`).

 .. note::

-   Future work: privacy specifiers for methods are still under discussion and will impact their visibility when implemented.
+   Future work: the semantics of privacy specifiers for methods are still under discussion.

 .. _Method_receiver_and_this: